JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 b(2) // outputs 7
 ```

-The variable `x` can be considered a locked inside of a closure.
-It can't be
-accessed directly, but can be read, and if declared using `let`, modified.
+The variable `x` can be considered locked inside of a closure.
+While it can't be accessed directly from outside of the closure, we see that it can be accessed by invoking functions that exist within the same closure that use the variable!
+This should look familiar: it follows patterns that we see in both Ruby and JavaScript classes!

 ## Your Challenge